Close Menu

 Researchers at Lund University in Sweden are developing a treatment that makes aggressive breast cancer less dangerous.

-In 10 to 15 percent of breast cancer cases, the usual hormone therapy treatment like tamoxifen is ineffective and has no effect on the tumors.
+In 10 to 15 percent of breast cancer cases, the usual hormone therapy treatment, like tamoxifen, is ineffective and has no effect on the tumors.
 The only option for these patients is toxic chemotherapy.

 But now, a new study shows that aggressive tumors can be transformed into a lot nicer kind by affecting how the cancer cells communicate with the connective tissue in the breasts.
 The study by cancer researchers at Lund University also explains why cancer cells communicate with connective tissue.